isomerpages/moe-woodlandspri/_curriculum/Learning for Life Programme.md

 <img style="width:85%" src="/images/llp1.jpg">

-**_SPACE_**&nbsp;is a whole school approach to character building through sports.
+**_SPACE_**&nbsp; is a whole school approach to character building through sports.
 This is anchored in the beliefs that developing a passion for sports is an important component in the holistic development of pupils, and that sportsmen need to possess sound values and character.
 Through a 3E approach, various sports module are implemented for all pupils

 #### **The Strategic Thrust – Achieving Excellence in Learning<br>3E Approach: Experience, Equip and Excel**